sharanyazx/Chicago_crime_analysis/README.md

    - Analyze crime occurrences at different times of the day and week.

 2. **Safety Index Development**:
-   - Use statistical models and machine learning techniques to develop a **Safety Index** for each community area in Chicago based on crime rates, crime types, arrest rates, and other factors.
+   - Using EDA techniques to develop a **Safety Index** for each community area in Chicago based on crime rates, crime types, arrest rates, and other factors.
    - Provide insights into the **safest** and **most dangerous** neighborhoods.

 3. **Visualization**: